Things to do in St Ives

-With so many stunning beaches to choose from in St Ives you are spoiled for choice, St Ives is certainly the place to be.
-You’ll have your pick of four main beaches, each within walking distance of the town.
-While there are plenty of choices, Porthmeor is the most popular with surfers.
+With so many stunning beaches in St Ives to choose from you are spoiled for choice.
+You have the pick of four main beaches, each within a short walking distance of the town centre.
+While there are plenty of choices, Porthmeor is the most popular with surfers as it faces the Atlantic Ocean.
 There’s also Porthminister Beach, our favourite and perfectly located near to train and bus transport links.
 If you are looking for a more secluded option then we recommend Porthgwidden Beach, tucked away in the corner of Downalong and, as such, can be a quiet spot.
 With its own beach huts Porthgwidden Beach is the perfect family friendly beach.

-Art lovers should definitely make sure that they visit Tate St Ives.
-This branch of the art brand has been open to the public since 1993 and is incredibly popular with tourists and locals.
+Art lovers should definitely make sure that they visit Tate St Ives that has been open to the public since 1993 and is incredibly popular with both locals and tourists.
 Indeed, even the architecture of the building itself is absolutely glorious.
 The building overlooks Porthmeor beach and the circular entrance is nothing short of iconic.
 Of course, indoors there is charm to spare with stunning collections of contemporary art.
-You will also find that there is a focus on St Ives School as well as famed artists like Alfred Wallis.
+You will also find that there is a focus on the St Ives School as well as famed local artists such as Alfred Wallis.

-The Barbara Hepworth Museum and Sculpture Garden in St Ives, showcases inspiring sculptures, paintings and drawings.
-Discover more about this leading figure of modern British art.
-In 1949 Barbara Hepworth created a studio and sculpture garden in St Ives where she lived and worked for the rest of her life.
+The Barbara Hepworth Museum and Sculpture Garden in St Ives showcases inspiring sculptures, paintings and drawings where you can discover more about this leading figure of modern British art.
+In 1949 Barbara Hepworth created a studio and sculpture garden in central St Ives where she lived and worked for the rest of her life.

-If you would prefer to get a more hands-on experience, you can book an art course with the St Ives School of Painting, or try one of their drop-in life drawing sessions.
+If you prefer a more hands-on experience you can book an art course with the St Ives School of Painting, or try one of their drop-in life drawing sessions.

 Eating out in St Ives

 There are so many amazing restaurants in St Ives to choose from.
-Enjoy locally sourced fresh food whilst taking in the breath-taking views of St Ives.
-From seafood restaurants, burgers bars, Italian eateries, cafes and local pubs.
+Enjoy fresh locally sourced produce whilst taking in the breath-taking views of St Ives, from seafood restaurants, burgers bars, Italian eateries, cafes and cosy pubs.

 Take a look at our blog post Best Restaurants In St Ives With Sea Views.